Locko2901/YouTubeMusicTools/README.md

 2. In the URL, locate the `list=` parameter.
 For example, in `https://www.youtube.com/playlist?list=PLxyz123456`, the playlist ID is `PLxyz123456`.

-Paste either the full URL or just the ID — both work.
+Paste either the full URL or just the ID - both work.

 ## Installation

-### Prebuilt Executable
+### Option 1: Windows Installer

+Download the latest installer (YTMTools-Setup.exe) from [Releases](https://github.com/Locko2901/YouTubeMusicTools/releases) for a standard Windows installation.

+### Option 2: Portable Version

 Download the latest zip from [Releases](https://github.com/Locko2901/YouTubeMusicTools/releases).

-> Note: Binaries are unsigned — if you prefer, build from source.
+> Note: All binaries are unsigned - if you prefer, build from source.

-### Build from Source
+### Option 3: Build from Source

 1. Clone the repo: